About the Course

 Adam Taylor is a world recognised expert in design and development of embedded systems and FPGA’s for several end applications.
 Throughout his career, Adam has used FPGA’s to implement a wide variety of solutions from RADAR to safety critical control systems (SIL4) and satellite systems.
 He also had interesting stops in image processing and cryptography along the way.
 Adam has held executive positions, leading large developments for several major multinational companies.
 For many years Adam held significant roles in the space industry he was a Design Authority at Astrium Satellites (Now Airbus Space) Payload processing group for six years and for three years he was the Chief Engineer of e2v Space Imaging, being responsible for several game changing projects.

-Adam is Chartered Engineer, Senior Member of the IEEE, Fellow of the Institute of Engineering and Technology, Visiting Professor of Embedded Systems at the University of Lincoln and Arm Innovator, and Edge Impulse Ambassador.
+Adam is Chartered Engineer, Senior Member of the IEEE, Fellow of the Institute of Engineering and Technology.